 How The Process Is Conducted By Our Vet

 Our veterinarian will first complete an assessment of your pet’s health to ensure it is good enough to have the procedure done.
-They will then upload your information to the chip.
-The chip is inserted with a needle into the shoulder blade area on your pet’s body.
+After your pet passes the health assessment, the chip is inserted with a needle into the shoulder blade area on your pet’s body.
 This is the safest spot as it cannot be accessed by your pet.
 Your pet will only have minor discomfort at the injection site, however, this will heal quickly.
 Please note, Burke Animal Clinic does not reach out to PET LINK or any other microchip manufacturers to associate the microchip number with you and your pet’s information.
 As the owner, it is important that you register your pet’s microchip immediately after the procedure.

-Contact Burke Animal Clinic in Burke to make an appointment with our veterinarian.
-Call us at 703-569-9600 today.
+Contact Burke Animal Clinic to make an appointment with one of our veterinarians.
+Call us at 703-569-9600!